 Paul offers postgraduate supervision and welcomes enquiries from prospective students interested in undertaking a postgraduate research degree in areas such as professionalism, workplace learning, regulatory frameworks, fitness to practise, continuing professional development, and workplace bullying.

-Paul is currently a co-supervisor for Dr Kishan Rees (MD).
-He co-supervised Dr Usmaan Omer for timely completion of his PhD.
+Paul is currently a co-supervisor for Dr Kishan Rees (MD) and primary supervisor for Hannah Wakefield (PhD) and Dr Richard Bodington (MD) .
+He co-supervised Dr Usmaan Omer to timely completion of his PhD.

 Deputy Editor for Medical Education (2019-current)